bklimt/purpy/README.md

 Maps are edited using [Tiled](https://www.mapeditor.org/).
 In general, maps can be any size.
 The expected size of the screen is **`80x44` tiles**.
 Each tile should be **`8x8` pixels**.

 Several different layer types are supported. `Background` and `Tile` layers are rendered bottom-to-top. `Object` layers are handled using separate logic.

+*Properties*
+* `bool dark` - If this is set to `true`, then the level will be dark, except where the player and stars are.

 ## Tile Layers